-A summary article from the Univ. of Arkansas (Feb.
-2022) about using poultry litter as a fertilizer is presented in the article titled "Using chicken litter as part of a fertility program" by Leo Espinoza, Ext.
-Soil Specialist, and Matt Fryer, Ext.
-Soil Instructor.
+A summary article from the Univ. of Arkansas about using PL as a fertilizer is presented in the article titled "Using chicken litter as part of a fertility program" by Espinoza and Fryer.
 Pertinent points from that article follow.

-- The high price of commercial fertilizers will likely result in an increase in the use of poultry litter as a fertilizer source. - The most important recommendation when using poultry litter as a fertilizer is to obtain both a nutrient and moisture analysis of the litter close to the time of its application. - Moisture content of litter can vary significantly, and this will determine its "as-is" nutrient content-i.e., nutrient content will be more concentrated in drier litter, or nutrient content reported on a dry basis should be higher than if reported on an "as-is" basis. - Instructions for sampling poultry litter to obtain a representative sample can be found in the Univ. of Arkansas factsheet titled "Sampling poultry litter for nutrient content". - Nitrogen (N) in poultry litter is mostly in the organic form that needs to be mineralized to a form that plants can use.
-For practical purposes, assume that 50-60% of the N in the litter will become available during the year of its application to cropland. - Mineralization rate of N will be affected by both soil temperature and texture. - When both soil temperature and moisture are near optimum levels, a large portion of the N in the litter is mineralized in 4-6 weeks. - Using an average value for K2O content of applied litter will likely result in either an over- or underestimation of the actual amount of potassium (K) fertilizer applied. - All of the K in poultry litter is in an inorganic form that is readily available to plants. - It is estimated that 2/3 of the phosphorus (P) in poultry litter is in the inorganic form that plant roots take up. - For fertility purposes, assume that at least 90% of both the P and K in applied litter will become available to plants in the year of the litter application. - The Univ. of Arkansas recommends that poultry litter be applied based on the P requirements of the crop to be grown on the site (see the above Jan.
-2022 update for an alternate protocol).
+- The high price of commercial fertilizers will likely result in an increase in the use of PL as a fertilizer source for crops. - The most important recommendation when using PL as a fertilizer is to obtain both a nutrient and moisture analysis of the litter close to the time of its application. - Moisture content of litter can vary significantly, and this will determine its "as-is" nutrient content-i.e. nutrient content will be more concentrated in drier litter, or nutrient content reported on a dry basis should be higher than if reported on an "as-is" basis. - Instructions for sampling PL to obtain a representative sample can be found in the Univ. of Arkansas factsheet titled "Sampling poultry litter for nutrient content". - N in PL is mostly in the organic form that needs to be mineralized to a form that plants can use.
+For practical purposes, assume that 50-60% of the N in the litter will become available during the year of its application to cropland. - Mineralization rate of N will be affected by both soil temperature and texture. - When both soil temperature and moisture are near optimum levels, a large portion of the N in the litter is mineralized in 4-6 weeks. - Using an average value for K2O content of applied PL will likely result in either an over- or underestimation of the actual amount of K fertilizer applied. - All of the K in PL is in an inorganic form that is readily available to plants. - It is estimated that 2/3 of the P in PL litter is in the inorganic form that plant roots take up. - For fertility purposes, assume that at least 90% of both the P and K in applied PL will become available to plants in the year PL is applied. - The Univ. of Arkansas recommends that PL be applied based on the P requirements of the crop to be grown on the site. - The majority of PL is organic C; thus, it should provide many of the benefits that are derived from soil organic matter.